RaghvendraSinghA/concepts/technical_papers/solid_tech_paper.md

 ---

 # 1. Single Responsibility Principle (SRP)
-    A class should have one responsibility and, therefore, one primary reason to change.
+    A class should have one responsibility and therefore, one primary reason to change.

 A class should focus on one job.